 The Einsatzstab Reichsleiter Rosenberg (ERR) Photographic Albums at the National Archives and Records Administration

-Thirty nine photographic albums containing photographs of cultural property looted by the Einsatzstab Reichsleiter Rosenberg (ERR) during World War II were seized by the United States Army in 1945 and were subsequently submitted as an United States exhibit at the International Military Tribunal at Nuremberg.
+Thirty-nine photographic albums containing photographs of cultural property looted by the Einsatzstab Reichsleiter Rosenberg (ERR) during World War II were seized by the United States Army in 1945 and were subsequently submitted as an United States exhibit at the International Military Tribunal at Nuremberg.
 These albums were accessioned by the National Archives in 1947 and form part of the series "United States Exhibits, 1945-1946" (National Archives Identifier 6102180).
 Four more albums of a similar nature, taken as souvenirs by United States military personnel, were brought back to the United States after the war.
 Three of these albums were acquired by the Monuments Men Foundation and donated to the National Archives and Records Administration by its Director, Robert M. Edsel, one in November 2007 and two in March 2012.
-The fourth album is scheduled to be donated to the National Archives in June 2014.
+The fourth album is scheduled to be donated to the National Archives in May 2014.
 All albums in the custody of NARA have been digitized and can be viewed online (see below).

 The ERR and the Thirty-Nine Albums